All requests involving travel, either for conferences or for research purposes, should be submitted as travel applications.

 Since priority is given to those who have a specific role at a conference beyond attendee, this is a reasonable concern.
 One option is to wait and apply retroactively.
 Another is to apply by the deadline and indicate when you expect to hear about your paper; cases like these often receive a conditional acceptance pending the acceptance of a paper.
 You can then update the FDF Committee when you’ve heard from the conference organizers.
 It is also a good idea to include in your statement of objectives any other professional reasons you plan on attending the conference beyond the presentation of a paper.

 The FDF Committee doesn’t evaluate on the basis of travel warnings or unstable conditions in travel destinations.
 However, the list of faculty destinations is shared with the Center for Global Education and final discretion as to whether university funds can be used to travel to a particular country rests with the Provost.
+You may also want to contact the Center for Global Education in advance of your application to check on the status of your desired destination.

 No, the FDF cannot cover the costs of canceled trips.
 When this happens, faculty typically arrange any refunds or credits and absorbs any additional non-refundable costs.
 Although we are not allowed to treat travel insurance as a reimbursable item, many faculty members purchase travel insurance in order reduce the financial loss of an unforeseeable cancellation.